 - SAIOH Events and OH-related Matters

 Workplace Health Without Borders works to advance the protection of workers and promote best practices to improve worker safety and Health.
 To this end, in 2019 WHWB International signed a Memorandum of Collaboration with the United States National Institute for Occupational Safety and Health (NIOSH).

-Why partner with Commit to
+Why partner with

 Make organizations and communities safer from infectious diseases

 Infectious diseases are here to stay, and we want to do something about it.
 By becoming a member, you are helping spread the word on how to make workplaces and communities safer from infectious diseases.

 Infectious diseases affect unprivileged communities the hardest.
 By becoming a member, you will be helping these communities get the information they need to be protected from infectious diseases.

 Let’s start working today on a safer tomorrow.
 By partnering with Commit to C.A.R.E., you will be helping create a safer tomorrow regarding infectious disease spread and threats.

 How to become a member

 Determine the level of support you will give to Commit to C.A.R.E.